1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Partnership with SSPs

-You need the best SSPs* if you want to get the highest possible CPMs for your impressions.
-A well-performing SSP is one with high-quality demand sources that bid often to win the auction.
-The SSPs will also have their own expectations of you.
-They’ll have their own criteria for choosing partner publishers.
+You need the best SSPs* to get the highest possible CPMs for your impressions.
+A well-performing SSP is one with high-quality demand sources that often bid to win the auction.
+The SSPs will also have their expectations of you.
+They’ll have their criteria for choosing partner publishers.
 They’ll analyze your traffic quality and quantity, your traffic sources, the geography and demographics of your audience, etc.

-*We’ve compiled the list of best SSPs in the market for you.
+*We’ve compiled a list of the best SSPs in the market for you.

-In case you are directly going to SSPs and integrating them yourself, ensure that they offer what you are looking for, for example, real-time stats about the performance of the inventory, a dedicated dashboard, extensive documentation, etc. The bitter truth is the well-known SSPs in the industry wouldn’t work with you directly if you don’t have the scale of the traffic they need.
+If you are directly going to SSPs and integrating them yourself, ensure that they offer what you are looking for, for example, real-time stats about inventory performance, a dedicated dashboard, extensive documentation, etc. The bitter truth is the well-known SSPs in the industry wouldn’t work with you directly if you don’t have the scale of the traffic they need.

 How to Implement Header Bidding on Google Ad Manager?